Back to Work Family Dividend

 - Jobseeker’s Transitional payment (paid to people who are not cohabiting with children aged between 7 and 13 years)

 You must stop claiming your qualifying payment to get BTWFD.

 If you are not already in insurable employment or self-employment, you must take up employment within 4 weeks of leaving your original payment or scheme.
 The employment must be in the State.

 You can combine time on a jobseeker’s payment with time spent on a qualifying scheme to meet the eligibility requirements.
 If you went from a qualifying payment to a qualifying scheme and then find work, you can go directly onto the BTWFD scheme without having to sign back onto your original payment.

 - Rural Social Scheme

 - Job Initiative Scheme

-Note that if you were employed or self-employed and were getting OFP and your OFP has stopped because your youngest child has reached the age limit you may be eligible for BTWFD – if you do not sign onto another primary social welfare payment.
+If you were employed or self-employed and were getting a One-Parent Family Payment (OFP) and your OFP has stopped because your youngest child has reached the age limit you may be eligible for BTWFD – if you do not sign onto another primary social welfare payment.